At a Glance

 - Tasks: Join a dynamic team to develop cutting-edge networking hardware.

-- Company: A leading tech company in West London focused on high-performance networking products.
+- Company: Innovative tech company in West London, focused on high-performance networking products.

-- Benefits: Enjoy a competitive salary, hands-on mentoring, and a collaborative culture.
+- Benefits: Enjoy hands-on mentoring and a collaborative culture in a small team environment.

-- Why this job: Work at the forefront of technology with a small company feel and deep technical development.
+- Why this job: Work at the forefront of technology with opportunities for deep technical development.

-- Qualifications: 2:1 or higher in Electronics Engineering; A's at A-Level; passion for digital hardware design.
+- Qualifications: 2:1 or higher in Electronics Engineering; A's and A*'s at A-Level required.

 The predicted salary is between 28800 - 48000 £ per year.